JadenGadea/LAN_Penetration_Tool/README.md

 **C2 Server**
 - ```nc -lvnp 4444```

-Now all you got to do is to restart the PI and try if the script runs on bootup.
-You can try out the script manually also if you want to.
-Without needing a reboot.
-But always make sure that it works on the reboot.
+Now all you got to do is to restart the PI and try if the script runs on boot.
+You can try out the script manually also if you want to without restarting ```sudo chmod +x /callback.sh``` and then ``` sudo callback.sh``` without having reboot.
+But always make sure that it works on the reboot afterwards.